Brand System / E-commerce / cloud / logistics / 1999-present

 Why is Alibaba a brand system case?

 Alibaba is filed as a brand system case because the visible consequence sits in that decision pattern.
-Alibaba made online commerce feel like infrastructure, not only a store.
+Alibaba becomes a brand system when each layer reduces a real market constraint for buyers, sellers, developers, merchants, and partners.

 What can brands learn from Alibaba?